Ping-pong in the projective plane over a nonarchimedean field

 \begin{remark} We remark that any lattice $\Lambda$ in $\mathrm{SL}_3(k)$ contains a $\mathbb{Z}^2$ subgroup.
 Indeed, by Margulis's arithmeticity theorem \cite{MR1090825}, any such $\Lambda$ is arithmetic, so that the existence of a $\mathbb{Z}^2$ subgroup of $\Lambda$ follows from \cite[Thm.~1(ii)]{MR1866442}. \end{remark}

-The subgroups we construct in the proof of Theorem \ref{thm:main} provide examples of Zariski-dense infinite-covolume discrete embeddings into almost simple $k$-groups, with~$k$ a nonarchimedean local field, of a finitely generated group lacking a finite-index free subgroup (see Remark \ref{rem:zariski}).
+The subgroups we construct in the proof of Theorem \ref{thm:main} provide examples of finitely generated discrete subgroups of (the $k$-points of) a $k$-group, where $k$ is a nonarchimedean local field, that are not virtually isomorphic to a lattice in a $k'$-group for any local field $k'$ (see Remark \ref{rem:lattice}).
 To our knowledge, these are the first such examples in the literature.
-The authors are also not aware of any previously known example of a discrete finitely generated subgroup of a $k$-group (where $k$ is again nonarchimedean) that was not virtually isomorphic to some lattice in a $k$-group (see Remark \ref{rem:lattice}).
-(Throughout this paragraph, whenever we have referred to $k$-groups, we have more precisely been referring to their $k$-points.)